-Palm Beach is a community that is known for a high standard of living, prestigious housing and stewardship of the natural landscape that contributes to the high quality of life for residents.
-The present housing analysis and consideration of the 20-year planning horizon required to anticipate the needs of Town residents indicate that the Town should focus on specific policies to maintain and enhance its current housing supply.
+Palm Beach is a community that is known for a high standard of living, prestigious housing and stewardship of the natural landscape that contributes to the high Quality of Life for residents.
+The present housing analysis and consideration of the 20-year planning horizon required to anticipate the needs of Town residents, indicates that the Town should focus on specific policies to maintain and enhance its current housing supply. and plan for future housing demand.
 It is recommended that the Town maintain and enhance the current housing stock through the Town's zoning and land development regulations, overseen by ARCOM and LPC.